kufreu/kufreu.github.io/final/final.md

         dist_double = as.double(st_distance(st_centroid(wgs84), cbd))
       )
 ```
 Minor changes were made to the result of this function to create two columns for distance, one column with distance and the unit of measurement and one column with just the value.
-This new function was named dist_from_point.
+This new function was named `dist_from_point`.
 Having been somewhat successful calculating distance with `distTest` and then `dist_from_point`, I continued to try to calculate direction and convert the next line of SQL.
 ```sql
 degrees(azimuth(transform((select geometry from input1),3395), centroid(transform((geometry),3395)))) as [% @Prefix %]Dir
 ```
-Because I wanted to try to stick with sf functions for as long as possible, I thought I should try to use st_geod_azimuth from the `sf` package.
+Because I wanted to try to stick with `sf` functions for as long as possible, I thought I should try to use `st_geod_azimuth` from the `lwgeom` package, a companion of `sf` that uses simple features in operations.
 Unfortunately, I was unable to find a way to supply more than one argument to it.
 This is where `geosphere` and `sp` come into play.
 The bearing function from geosphere was chosen to caluclate distance.
 ```r
 View((bearing(
   as_Spatial(st_transform(centroidTracts, 4326)), as_Spatial(st_transform(center, 4326))